jflorian/doubledog-sigul/README.md

 ## Description

-This module lets you manage Sigul for its Bridge and Server as well as its Clients.
+This module lets you manage [Sigul](https://pagure.io/sigul) deployments, including the Bridge, Server and Clients.

 ## Setup